hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 As expected, we see a clear FDR divide based upon condition as that was the `design` variable we computed the different neighborhoods on.

-We can additionally take a look at the seurat clusters that were calculated earlier to see how the neighborhoods distribute across the clusters.
+We can additionally take a look at the Seurat clusters that were calculated earlier to see how the neighborhoods distribute across the clusters.

 ```r
 plotDAbeeswarm(da_results, group.by = "vsm_clusters")